After an action-packed cricket season, there is an opportunity to pause, take a breath, reflect and plan.

 Where do you start?
 As an individual or a cricket club, the problem with trying to get comparable quotes is that it can be confusing.

-With the UK in the midst of an energy crisis likely to last into 2022 then every cricket club should be reviewing its current contract.
+With the UK in the midst of an energy crisis likely to last across 2023 then every cricket club should be reviewing its current contract.

 Prices are going to go up.
 You don’t need to have a crystal ball for that.
 However, your club might still be on an unnecessarily high tariff, especially if you’ve not reviewed it recently.